frankframework/frank-manual/docs/source/gettingStarted/exercise.rst

 Exercise
 ========

 This page provides an exercise to work with the material of this chapter.
 It does not provide detailed instructions what to do.
-WeAreFrank! hopes that doing this exercise will help you to write your own Frank applications.
+Doing this exercise will help you to write your own Frank applications.

 The assignment is about a fictive company Conclusion that offers pension services.
 Customers can save for their pension.
 From the saved money, Conclusion pays them a monthly allowance when they reach retirement.
 Customers of Conclusion should receive a yearly overview by paper mail.
 They also have access to a webportal in which this mail is archived.